kitearuba/born2beroot/README.md

 ## ✨ Bonus Part

 1. **Advanced Partitioning**:
-   - Configure partitions to obtain a specific structure as required.
+   - Configure partitions to achieve a specified structure.

 2. **Web Server**:
    - Set up a functional WordPress site using `lighttpd`, `MariaDB`, and `PHP`.